DeltaGroupNJUPT/Vina-GPU/README.md

 |--search_depth| the number of searching iterations in each docking lane| heuristically determined (please check our paper)
 |--center_x/y/z|the center of the searching box in the receptor|no default
 |--size_x/y/z|the volumn of the searching box (cannot be too large)|no default

+## Graphic User Interface (GUI)
+A graphic user interface (GUI) is provided for users on **Windows** OS
+1. first make sure that  `Vina-GPU.exe` works perfectly within a terminal
+2. put the `Vina-GPU.exe` and `Kernel2_Opt.bin` files in `./Vina-GPU/GUI/exec` and overwrite the original files
+3. run the `Vina-GPU-GUI.exe`file within  `./Vina-GPU/GUI` to open up the Vina-GPU GUI
+4. set the paths and arguments accordingly
+5. click the `start` button to run the Vina-GPU docking
 ## Citation
 * Shidi, Tang, Chen Ruiqi, Lin Mengru, Lin Qingde, Zhu Yanxiang, Wu Jiansheng, Hu Haifeng, and Ling Ming.
 "Accelerating AutoDock VINA with GPUs."
 ChemRxiv (2021).
 Print.